Citation, DOI, disclosures and article data

 It accounts for the 'H' in the popular mnemonic for lucent bone lesions FEGNOMASHIC.

 Parathyroid hormone affects multiple organs.
 The most common symptoms are bone pain, chronic fatigue, polyuria, headache, decreased concentration and depression.
 Also, patients can present with complications like renal stones, fractures, cardiac arrhythmia, and hypertension.

 Hyperparathyroidism is supported biochemically by either an elevated serum parathyroid hormone level or an inappropriately normal level in the setting of hypercalcemia.

 Hyperparathyroidism can occur in the context of the following conditions from parathyroid hyperplasia or less commonly multiple parathyroid adenomas 5:

-Increased levels of parathyroid hormone (PTH) lead to increased osteoclastic activity.
-The resultant bone resortpion produces cortical thinning (subperiosteal resorption) and osteopaenia.
+Increased levels of the parathyroid hormone lead to increased osteoclastic activity.
+The resultant bone resorption produces cortical thinning (subperiosteal resorption) and osteopenia.

 - 1. Khan A, Bilezikian J. Primary hyperparathyroidism: pathophysiology and impact on bone.
 CMAJ.
 2000;163 (2): 184-7.
 CMAJ (full text) - Free text at pubmed - Pubmed citation